Will AI Replace Lawyers? The Future of Legal AI

 Emotional Intelligence

 Clients often need more than information.
 They need reassurance, clarity, and someone who understands the human side of their situation.
+That is especially true in legal contexts where people may be dealing with stress, uncertainty, or life-changing decisions.

 Adaptability

-Legal matters shift quickly.
+Legal matters tend to shift quickly.
 Facts change, negotiations evolve, and unexpected issues surface without warning.
 Lawyers adapt on the fly and adjust strategy based on judgment and experience.
 AI can support the process, but it can’t handle that level of flexibility.

 Integrating Artificial Intelligence Into the Practice of Law